testfairy/testfairy-flutter/README.md

 [See details...](https://pub.dartlang.org/packages/testfairy#-installing-tab-)

 ## Quick Start
 Include the library and run your main app like this.
+Make sure your project is [AndroidX](https://flutter.dev/docs/development/androidx-migration) compatible.

 ```yaml
 # inside pubspec.yaml